Generic Name: itraconazole (i-tra-KOE-na-zole)

-Itraconazole capsules should not be used to treat a fungal infection of the toenail or fingernail (onychomycosis) in patients with heart failure or in those who have a history of it.
-Contact your doctor immediately if you experience symptoms of congestive heart failure, such as swelling of the hands, ankles, or feet; shortness of breath; fast or irregular heartbeat; severe or persistent nausea; or confusion.
+Itraconazole capsules should not be used to treat certain fungal infections (onychomycosis) in patients with heart problems (eg, history of congestive heart failure).
+Contact your doctor immediately if you experience symptoms of congestive heart failure such as swelling of the hands, ankles, feet, or abdomen; bloating; shortness of breath; fast or irregular heartbeat; severe or persistent nausea; or confusion.

-Use of itraconazole capsules along with certain other medicines may increase the risk of their side effects.
-This may include serious and sometimes fatal heart problems (eg, irregular heartbeat).
-Do not take itraconazole capsules if you are also taking cisapride, dofetilide, ergot alkaloids (eg, dihydroergotamine, ergotamine, methylergonovine), felodipine, levacetylmethadol (levomethadyl), lovastatin, methadone, oral midazolam, nisoldipine, pimozide, quinidine, simvastatin, or triazolam.
+Use of itraconazole capsules along with certain other medicines may increase your risk of serious and sometimes fatal heart problems, including irregular heartbeat.
+Do not take itraconazole capsules if you are also taking cisapride, pimozide, quinidine, dofetilide, or levacetylmethadol (levomethadyl).

 Itraconazole capsules are used for:

 Treating fungal infections.
 It may also be used for other conditions as determined by your doctor.

 Itraconazole capsules is an azole antifungal.
 It kills sensitive fungi by interfering with the formation of the fungal cell membrane.

 Do NOT use itraconazole capsules if: